• Home

 ii.
 Re-evaluate Keywords With Low Conversion Rates

-As you calculate conversion, you will also want to look at your keywords.
+As you assess conversion, you will also want to look at your keywords.
 In particular, pay attention to which ones have low conversion rates.
 See how many clicks they have to see if the conversion rate is good enough for your needs.
 If it is not, such as just one or two conversions from 1,000 clicks, consider pausing the keyword.

 iii.
 Re-evaluate Keywords With High Conversion Rates or Find New Ones